telekom/canary-bot/README.md

   <a href="#licensing">Licensing</a>
 </p>

+> ⚠️ The `canary-bot` development has been ended on 31, Dec 2023.
+> Please check out the new [sparrow](https://github.com/telekom/sparrow) project.

 Measurement of network status information of distributed systems in an HTTP-based communicating mesh.

 ## About this component